NYLON House Brings More Festival Fun To Coachella

 WHY: NYLON House Coachella After Party, presented by MCM

 THE VIBE: As Day One of Coachella wrapped up with a classic set by Harry Styles — who brought out the only and one Shania Twain for a duet of her 1997 hit “You’re Still The One,” revelers streamed onto the lush grounds of the Buena Vista estate for NYLON House.
-Festival goers crowded the dance floor — with music by South Korean DJing legend Peggy Gou — hit up the e.l.f. booth for custom bedazzled makeup looks, took pictures with the neon NYLON sign and mingled under the full Libra moon around a roaring fire pit.
+Festival goers crowded the dance floor — with music by South Korean DJing legend Peggy Gou — took pictures with the neon NYLON sign and mingled under the full Libra moon around a roaring fire pit.

 Celebs and influencers were on-hand too — what would Coachella be without them?
 Emma Chamberlain provided espresso martinis made with her very own Chamberlain Coffee, and NYLON cover star Anitta came through with a deep entourage following her own massive Coachella set.